-News about the iPhone X's abilities in low light situations is well chronicled.
-Every iPhone X owner has expressed their excitement about being able to cap off their ISOs (to prevent grainy images) and still get incredibly buttery, yet vivid images.
+News about the iPhone X's capabilities in low-light situations is well chronicled.
+There have been great reviews about the iPhone X’s ability to cap off ISOs (to prevent grainy images) and still get incredibly buttery, yet vivid images.

-The thing that gets most people at first glance is the iPhone X's bokeh... that gorgeous blurry background that shows up in photographs, no matter the time that the image was taken.
+The thing that gets most people at first glance is the iPhone X's bokeh.
+The bokeh is that gorgeous blurry background that shows up in photographs, no matter the time that the image was taken.
 The iPhone X has a clever understanding of the depth of field and instead of creating a stark blur, gradually blurs objects around their edges.
-This is impressive considering the fact that a computer is doing all of this, and not a physical lens.
+This is impressive because a computer is doing all of this, and not a physical lens!

 Why would you do that?

-For seasoned iPhone photographers, this fact is the bane of their existence.
+For seasoned iPhone photographers, the lack of adjustment is the bane of their existence.
 Why would Apple do something so counterintuitive?
-Unfortunately, this cropping is due to the fact that the iPhone X's built-in telephoto lens has a low aperture, so it needs more light.
+Unfortunately, this is all due to the fact that the iPhone X's built-in telephoto lens has a low aperture, so it needs more light.
 If there's low light, the microprocessor tries to compensate, but only focusing on what shows up (and looks good) with minimal distortion.
 This is why we recommend getting a snap-on lens.

-But, with a telephoto lens accessory, you'll be able to get the value of your iPhone X's camera features and improved low light performance, so definitely try it so that you can compare.
+With that said, with a telephoto lens accessory, you'll be able to get the value of your iPhone X's camera features and improved low-light performance, so definitely try it so that you can compare.

-If you're experiencing morning fog in the winter, GO OUT THERE and shoot!
+For example, if you're experiencing morning fog, GO OUT THERE and shoot!
 You'll love the result.

 Comments will be approved before showing up.